starwolves/space/README.md

 This project is oriented towards long-term development, meaning it is here to stay and to be developed for some years to come.
 Feedback, bug reports, suggestions and critique are very much appreciated.
 [Gitlab](https://gitlab.starwolves.io/starwolves/space) issues and pull requests will be reviewed and considered.

-You can fund the project [here](https://github.com/sponsors/starwolfy/) and get in contact with us afterwards for special and lasting roles and titles!
+You can fund the project [here](https://github.com/sponsors/starwolfy/) and get in contact with us afterward for special and lasting roles and titles!

 The hopes are to financially reward and/or hire the most suitable people for their contributions in the much further future.